 State law requires regular revaluation of properties.
 Eighteen counties update property values annually based on appropriate statistical data.
-State law allows properties to be physically inspected once every 6 years in counties that annually update assessed values.
-Other counties (21 counties) revalue on 2, 3, or 4 year cycles.
-These counties revalue each property once during the cycle and the value is not changed until the next cycle: 2, 3 or 4 years later.
+State law requires properties to be physically inspected at least once every six years in counties that annually update assessed values.
+Other counties (21 counties) revalue on two, three, or four year cycles.
+These counties physically inspect and revalue each property once during the cycle and the value is not changed until the next cycle: two, three or four years later.
+See Appendix A.